payamparvizi/sapps-rl/Quadcopter_Environment/README.md

 ## Key Results

-The plots below summarize altitude tracking and velocity behavior for **PPO**, **CAPS**, and **SAPPS (proposed method)** during the final episode of the real-world quadcopter experiment, where the objective is to reach and maintain a target altitude of 1 meter.
+The plots below summarize altitude tracking and velocity behavior for **PPO**, **CAPS**, and **SAPPS (proposed method)** during the final episode of the real-world quadcopter experiment, with the objective of reaching and maintaining a target altitude of 1 meter.

 Across the trajectory, SAPPS achieves accurate tracking while exhibiting substantially reduced velocity oscillations relative to PPO.
 Although all methods reach the target during ascent, differences become more pronounced during stabilization: CAPS exhibits larger overshoot during convergence, whereas PPO frequently produces large-amplitude velocity changes and repeated saturation of the velocity command, leading to oscillatory behavior around the setpoint.